-55. The education profile in Table 3.18 below refers to adult males and females over the age of 18.
-Information on the level of education attained clearly indicates a traditional cultural reality in the subject part of Afghanistan: no women have attained even basic primary education.
+54. The education profile in Table 3.18 below refers to adult males and females over the age of 18.
+Information on the level of education attained clearly indicates a traditional cultural reality: women have not even attained even basic primary education.
 This is indicative of both the traditional cultural customs in parts of north-west Afghanistan where the project is, but also reflect of the reality of the security situation in the past decade or so where mobility of most women has been curtailed to home or the immediate community.
 The rates for level of education attained does not necessarily directly correlate to attendance rates; attendance trends may be more telling of the actual education profile for students, however this information was not collectable in the present context.
-The education profile is also reflective of the fact that a large majority of the adult population in the project area remains illiterate, given that 42% of the sample men had attained an education.
+The education profile is also reflective of the fact that a large majority of the adult population in the project area remains illiterate, given that only 42% of the men are considered to have attained some level of education.

 Table 3.18: Education Profile

 Level of Education Attained Men Women

 Primary 25% -

 Secondary 15% -

 Tertiary 2% -

+Source: Key informents ODDD Coney Itatian Markahan (Villa a Mari Dadaihi